Mitigram/docker-compose-build/README.md

 [`-p`](#flag--p-and-build_push-variable) flag.
 The default of `1200` seconds should work in most cases, but any negative value will turn this check off, meaning that all relevant images will be pushed, disregarding their age.

+### Option `-i` and `BUILD_INIT_DIR` Variable

+Specifies a list of directory paths, separated by the colon `:` sign wherefrom to find and execute initialisation actions.
+All exectuable (scripts or programs) in these directories will automatically be executed once the script initialisation has ended and before build and push operations are about to start.
+Initialisation happens in the order of the directories in the path, and in the alphabetical order of the executable files, within each directory.
+All variables starting with `BUILD_` are exported prior to running these out-of-script initialisation actions, the variables will reflect the state of the script after its initialisation has performed.
+In other words, variables such as [`BUILD_BUILDER`](#option--b-and-build_builder-variable) will reflect the builder that is about to be used.

+The default for this variable are the directories named [`build-init.d`](./build-init.d/README.md) in the current directory, and the directory containint the script.

 ### `BUILD_COMPOSE_BIN` Variable